HKUST-SING/TrafficGenerator/README.md

 The prefix is used for the two output files with flow and request completion times.

 ## Client Configuration File
-The client configuration file specifies the list of servers, the Differentiated Services Code Point (DSCP) value distribution, the request fanout distribution (only for **incast-client**), the request size dsitribution, the sending rate distribution, the desired load and the total numbers of requests.
+The client configuration file specifies the list of servers, the Differentiated Services Code Point (DSCP) value distribution, the request fanout distribution (only for **incast-client**), the request size distribution, the sending rate distribution, the desired load and the total numbers of requests.
 We provide several client configuration files as examples in ./conf directory.

 The format is a sequence of key and value(s), one key per line.
 The permitted keys are: